Tripazzy/QuestionSolver/README.md

 * what is \[x]: Tells you what \[x] is set to
 * what is \[x] plus \[y]: Tells you what \[x] plus \[y] is. \[x] and \[y] can be either values or variable names.
+* what is the area: Multiplies any variable called width by any variable called height.
+* what is the volume: Multiplies any variable called width by any variable called height by any variable called depth